zhou-lab/YAME/docs/docs/formats/format1_integer.markdown

 ---
-title: Fmt 1 - Integer Values
+title: Fmt 1 - ASCII Values
 parent: 1.
 Storage & Format
 nav_order: 1
 ---

-# Format 1 – Integer Values with RLE Compression
+# Format 1 – ASCII Values with RLE Compression

-Format 1 stores **integer per-CpG values** using **run-length encoding (RLE)** for efficient compression.
+Format 1 stores **ASCII per-CpG values** using **run-length encoding (RLE)** for efficient compression.
-It is ideal when your data consists of **small integers** repeated across long stretches of the genome.
+It is ideal when your data consists of **small integers (0-255)** repeated across long stretches of the genome.

 Examples: